California Driver Handbook - Special Driving Situations

 What a Driver Should Do During an Enforcement Stop

 Acknowledge the officer’s presence by turning on your right turn signal.
-Activating your signal lets the officer know that you recognize his or her presence.
-An officer may become alarmed if you fail to recognize him or her, and might perceive that you have a reason to avoid yielding or that you might be impaired.
+Activating your signal lets the officer know that you recognize their presence.
+An officer may become alarmed if you fail to recognize them, and might perceive that you have a reason to avoid yielding or that you might be impaired.

 Move your vehicle to the right shoulder of the road.
-The officer will guide you using his or her patrol vehicle.
+The officer will guide you using their patrol vehicle.
 Do not move onto the center median.
 Do not stop in the center median of a freeway or on the opposite side of a two-lane roadway.
 This places both the driver and the officer in danger of being hit by oncoming traffic.

 End your cell phone conversation and turn off your radio.
 The officer needs your full attention to communicate with you to complete the enforcement stop in the least amount of time needed.